How Can I support a Student Complainant as a Responsible Employee?

 PROVIDE nonjudgmental support.
 Avoid questions that suggest blame or show doubt.

 REVIEW reporting options with the student (both the right to file a report with law enforcement and the right to file a complaint with the Title IX Coordinator).

-DIRECT the student to on-campus support resources, such as the counseling center and the Earle Student Health Center.
+DIRECT the student to on-campus support resources, such as Counseling Services at the Trone Center for Mental Fitness and the Earle Student Health Center.

 SHARE off-campus resources.